 —In-patient detox + Rehab (30-90 days)

 If you have come to Withdrawal Ease and are reading this post, I have to assume that for a variety of reasons you are interested in trying a home detox.
-I have done every single one of these detox methods and personally think that a home detox is the best way to go.
+I have done every single one of these detox methods (minus rapid detox…too scared) and personally think that a home detox is the best way to go.
 But this is a very personal decision and what you decide depends on a variety of factors:

 —Comfort of detox

-Whatever you choose, it really comes down to what gives you the best chance to recover based on your circumstances.
+Whatever you choose, it really comes down to what gives you the best chance to succeed based on your circumstances.
 I’m not going to debate the merits of one vs. the other here.
 Each day, thousands of people commit to quitting opiates and many do not have the time or resources to participate in a medical detox or rehab.
 If you simply need to get through your detox and withdrawal in the most comfortable way possible, I think that detoxing at home makes a lot of sense.
 Opiate withdrawal is not considered life threatening and if you go to an emergency room for opiate withdrawal symptoms they will observe you, give you some Benzos and send you on your way with a big, fat bill.
 And NO, they will not give you a straight IV push of Dilaudid or Verset (opiates that are industrial strength and used in hospitals).

 Putting together your plan can be as simple or as detailed as you want.
 I hate all of those self help books that look like it’s going to be soooo easy to be happy again!
 And then you start reading it and there are all of these complicated steps and processes to follow which end up overwhelming you and ironically making you feel inadequate!
 So don’t kill yourself on the details here.
 The Withdrawal Survival Guide has a lot of that.
-Just remember that this will represent the framework and guard rails of your detox so whatever your plan is, you need to be prepared to follow it.
+Just remember that this will represent the framework and guard rails of your detox; so whatever your plan is, you need to be prepared to follow it closely.